 It's important to remember before those experts were who they are now, they were you and I. I have worked with accomplished and even Oscar-winning writers.
 One of my writing partners won a Pulitzer.
 Every one of them has a different writing process, “break in” story, and financial investment into their craft.
 Several went to film school, one has a journalism degree, and the other chose the no-money school of learning writing by living it.
 Does that make any one of their successes or opinions more valid than the other?
 Nope.
 They are all amazing writers.

 When a great script is sitting in front of an executive, they don't give a shit how much or how little money you spent learning how to write it.
 They only care that they are going to make money on your words.

 Look, there are tons of gracious and warm-hearted professional writers online truly wanting to help up-and-coming screenwriters understand the industry.
 I applaud and have great respect for them.
-Many of them have generously been guests on #scriptchat.
-Those writers are selfless but don’t prescribe to being cult leaders.
+Many of them have generously helped me improve my writing and have also been guests on #scriptchat.
+Those writers are selfless.
 They welcome discussion, engage with their followers, and go the extra mile to share their perspectives for no gain to themselves whatsoever.
 Many experts like that are out there, and you should take the time to find them and listen.

 If you still think you should bow to any professional writer, let me ask you this, and this is not a personal attack on E.L.
 James, but would you take her advice on writing prose?
 I wouldn’t, but I would definitely listen if she wanted to engage me in a discussion on marketing a novel and negotiating a studio contract.
 Hell, I might even pay her to be my marketing consultant!